 Each shared menu settings file is saved in a separate .ini files stored on a shared drive or folder.
-Each user can add a shared menu as for other menus using the Add Favorite button.
-The info about the added shared menu is stored in the user's QuickAccessPopup.ini file in a line like this:
+User can add a shared menu using the Add Favorite command.
+The info about the added shared menu is stored in the user’s QuickAccessPopup.ini file in a line like this:

 Favorite1=External|HR Menu|> HR Menu|C:IconsJLicons.dll,42||C:SharedMenusHR_Menu.ini||||||||0||||||

 Users having access to the shared menu ini file on a network drive or shared folder (Dropbox, etc.) can manage the shared menu in a text editor.
 They can also be generated from an external data source.
 If you edit or generate a settings file, make sure its content is fully compliant with the QAP structure because little or no validation is done when QAP loads a settings file.
 QAP assumes that the settings file contains valid data as if it was saved by QAP itself.